 Lidocaine hydrochloride injection is indicated in adult and pediatric patients for the production of local or regional anesthesia or analgesia for surgery, dental, and oral surgery procedures, diagnostic and therapeutic procedures, and for obstetrical procedures.
-Specific concentrations and presentations of lidocation injection are recommended for each type of block indicated to produce local or regional anesthesia or analgesia/see Dosage and Administration (2.2).
+Specific concentrations and presentations of lido aine hvdrochloride: ction are recommended for each type of block indicated to produce local or regional anesthesia or analgesia [see Dosage and Administration (2.2)].

-2 DOSAGE AND ADMINISTRATION

-- 2.1 Important Dosage and Administration Information Lidocaine hydrochloride injection is not recommended for intrathecal use. - Avoid use of lidocaine hydrochloride injection solutions containing antimicrobial preservatives (i.e., multiple-dose vials) for epidural or caudal anesthesia [see Warnings and Precautions (5.3)]. - Visually inspect this product for particulate matter and discoloration prior to administration whenever solution and container permit.
-Lidocaine - hydrochloride injection is clear, colorless solution.
-Do not administer solution which is discolored or contain particulate matter.
-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever the solution and container permit.
-Solution which is discolored (e.g., pinkish or darker than slightly yellow) or which contain particulate matter or precipitate should not be - administered.
-Mixing or the prior or intercurrent use of any other local anesthetic with lidocaine hydrochloride injection is not recommended because of insufficient data - Lidocaine hydrochloride injection is to be administered in carefully adjusted dosages by or under the supervision of experienced clinicians who are well versed in the diagnosis and management of dose-related toxicity and other acute emergencies which might arise from the block to be employed.
+- 2 DOSAGE AND ADMINISTRATION - 2.1 Important Dosage and Administration Information - Lidocaine hydrochloride injection is not recommended for intrathecal use. - Discard unused portions of solution supplied in single-dose vials, following initial use. - Visually inspect this product for particulate matter and discoloration prior to administration whenever solution and container permit.
+Lidocaine hydrochloride injection is clear, colorless solution.
+Do not administer solution which is discolored or contain particulate matter. - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever the solution and container permit.
+Solutions which is discolored (e.g., pinkish or darker than slightly yellow) or which contain particulate matter or precipitate should not - be administered.
+Mixing or the prior or intercurrent use of any other local anesthetic with lidocaine hydrochloride injection is not recommended because of insufficient data - on the clinical use of such mixtures. - Administration Precautions is to be administered in carefully adjusted dosages by or under the super ision of experienced clinicians who are well